 Parentage DNA Profile

 The DNA Genotype of the ADBA registered dog and his sire and dam are displayed and indicates that his parentage has been verified.
 The DNA profiles of the sire, dam and dog to be verified, must be on file with the ADBA before parentage can be verified.
-This certification is $20.00 and does not include the price of DNA profiling.
-Use the DNA Service Form Below

 About DNA Certification